chexma/checkmk_plugins/netapp_eseries/README.md

 ### 1.2 checkmk Enterprise, Free and Managed Services Edition

-- Download the checkmk mkp package `netapp_eseries-<version>.mkp`
+- Download the latest checkmk mkp package netapp_eseries-version.mkp
 - Open the checkmk Webinterface, select "Setup" - "Extension packages"
-- If the entry Extension packages is not shown, click on "show more" on the top right of the setup menu
+- If the entry "Extension packages" is not shown, click on "show more" on the top right of the setup menu
 - Select "Upload package"
 - Select the downloaded file and "Upload & install"